 Another factor to consider which falls under the wing of type is whether it’s a flip or non-flip mattress.
 Essentially this is something that people who are used to flipping old spring mattresses in the past should be concerned with.
 Not all mattresses nowadays can be flipped for even wear and tear.
 Check our article on one sided vs. two sided mattresses for more information on this topic.

 The third major factor you have to consider when you get a new bed is your sleeping position.
 An important point to remember here is the position you wake up from sleep not the position you try to sleep in.
 So even if you try to sleep on your back, but if you always wake up on your side, then you are a side sleeper and not a back sleeper.
-There are various types of mattresses with different firmness levels which cater for different sleeping positions.
+There are various types of mattresses with different firmness levels that cater for different sleeping positions.
 Most mattresses will specifically state which position it is most suited for based on its firmness.
 Be sure to look out for this characteristic when choosing.

 The third and most important factor to consider is the level of hardness (or firmness) you desire in your mattress.
 While some love to sink into their beds, others find too fluffy and soft beds disturbing.
-However, there is a difference between the softness and the firmness.
+However, there is a difference between the softness and firmness.
 Softness is how the bed feels when you first lie on it and firmness is how it feels when you are deep asleep.
 Research proves that people sleep better when they choose a bed based on its firmness and not softness.
 Firm mattresses also tend to provide better spinal alignment which is important for reducing long-term back problems.
 A medium-firm mattress is usually the best selling and popular long-term option, but if you already know the firmness you prefer, it’s best to stick with that choice.

 Here I outline the basic strategy you can follow when you go bed-shopping: